-In the current year, the Group has applied a number of amendments to the International Financial Reporting Standards (IFRSs) issued by the International Accounting Standards Board (IASB) that are mandatorily effective for an accounting period that begins on or after 1 January 2022.
-Their adoption has not had any material impact on the disclosures or on the amounts reported in these financial statements.
+- e) 1.
+New and amended IFRS Accounting Standards that are effective for the current year In the current year, there is a number of amendments to IFRS Accounting Standards issued by the International Accounting Standards Board (IASB) that are mandatorily effective for an accounting period that begins on or after 1 January 2023. - IFRS 17 Insurance Contracts (including the June 2020 and December 2021 Amendments to IFRS 17)